 Coffee is one of the world most popular drinks, and while you may think of your favorite coffee beans or coffee shop grounds when you think about coffee, there is one type of coffee in the world that is actually estimated to be even more popular than brewed coffee; namely, instant coffee.

-It is believed that instant coffee may account for more than half of all coffee consumed around the world, so even though there are many people who would rather drink nothing than have an instant coffee, there are also plenty of people who are more than happy to unwind with an instant version of this hypnotic drink.
+It is believed that instant coffee may account for more than half of all coffee consumed around the world, so even though there are many people who would rather drink nothing than have an instant coffee, there are also plenty of people who are more than happy to unwind with an instant version.

 You may be someone in the first or latter scenario, or you may even be someone who has never given a second thought to the differences before, or even knows what instant coffee is.